 Symphony No. 9

-Beethoven takes the listener from dark solemnity to the heights of exaltation.
+In his ninth symphony Beethoven takes the listener from dark solemnity to the heights of exaltation.
 The finale setting of Schiller’s Ode to Joy builds to an explosive climax.

 Tomowa-Sintow, Baltsa, Schreier, Van Dam, Berlin Philharmonic Orchestra/Karajan DG 477 6325